 Responsible breeders will have wormed your puppy early in life but it is important to ensure that your puppy continues to be regularly wormed, is vaccinated and has a flea and tick control programme.
 Neutering can be performed from around 6 months of age but this depends upon the breed and size of the dog.

-We have set up the Healthy Pet Club to enable people to provide the best preventative healthcare for their puppies.
+We have set up the Pet Health Plan to enable people to provide the best preventative healthcare for their puppies.
 Included in the scheme are vaccinations, worming, flea and tick treatments plus discounts on many other services such as consultations and neutering.

 We would always advise taking out insurance on your pet from an early age.
 Accidents and illness can occur at any stage of life but pups in particular do tend to be quite accident prone!